RockPiryt/Cryptography/descriptions/xor.md

 # XOR Cipher Cryptanalysis Tool

-This Go program demonstrates the weaknesses of the one-time pad cipher when the same key is reused.
+This Go program demonstrates the weaknesses of the XOR (one-time pad) cipher when the same key is reused.
 It allows encryption, decryption (partial), and basic cryptanalysis of multiple ciphertexts encrypted with the same key using XOR.

 ## Principle of the Cipher

-The one-time pad (OTP) cipher relies on the **non-reusability of the key**.
+The one-time pad (OTP) / XOR cipher relies on the **non-reusability of the key**.
 Encryption and decryption are performed with the XOR operation:

 - **Encryption**: `E(k, m) = k ⊕ m`
 - **Decryption**: `D(k, c) = k ⊕ c`